-- the ownership structures of our VIE in China and our WFOE, are not in violation of applicable PRC laws and regulations currently in effect; and - the contractual arrangements between our Company, our WFOE, our VIE and its shareholders governed by PRC law are valid, binding and enforceable, and will not result in any violation of applicable PRC laws and regulations currently in effect.
+- the ownership structures of the VIE in China and our WFOE, are not in violation of applicable PRC laws and regulations currently in effect; and - the contractual arrangements between our company, our WFOE, the VIE and its shareholders governed by PRC law are valid, binding and enforceable, and will not result in any violation of applicable PRC laws and regulations currently in effect.

 However, our PRC legal counsel has also advised us that there are substantial uncertainties regarding the interpretation and application of current and future PRC laws, regulations and rules.
 Accordingly, the PRC regulatory authorities may take a view that is contrary to the opinion of our PRC legal counsel.
 It is uncertain whether any new PRC laws or regulations relating to variable interest entity structures will be adopted or if adopted, what they would provide.
-If we or any of our VIE are found to be in violation of any existing or future PRC laws or regulations, or fail to obtain or maintain any of the required permits or approvals, the relevant PRC regulatory authorities would have broad discretion to take action in dealing with such violations or failures.
+If we or any of the VIE are found to be in violation of any existing or future PRC laws or regulations, or fail to obtain or maintain any of the required permits or approvals, the relevant PRC regulatory authorities would have broad discretion to take action in dealing with such violations or failures.
 We have been further advised by our PRC legal counsel that if the PRC government finds that the agreements in connection with the VIE structure do not comply with PRC laws, we could be subject to severe penalties, including being prohibited from continuing operations.
 See "Item 3.
-Key Information - D. Risk Factors-Risks Relating to Our Corporate Structure-If the PRC government finds that the agreements that establish the structure for operating some of our operations in China do not comply with PRC regulations relating to the relevant industries, or if these regulations or the interpretation of existing regulations change in the future, we could be subject to severe penalties or be forced to relinquish our interests in those operations" and "Item 3.
-Key Information- D. Risk Factors-Risks Relating to Doing Business in China-Uncertainties in the interpretation and enforcement of PRC laws and regulations could limit the legal protections available to you and us."
+Key Information - D. Risk Factors-Risks Relating to Our Corporate Structure-If the PRC government finds that the agreements that establish the structure for operating some of our operations in China do not comply with PRC regulations relating to the relevant industries, or if these regulations or the interpretation of existing regulations change or are interpreted differently in the future, we could be subject to severe penalties or be forced to relinquish our interests in those operations" and "Item 3.
+Key Information- D. Risk Factors-Risks Related to Doing Business in China-Uncertainties in the interpretation and enforcement of PRC laws and regulations could limit the legal protections available to you and us."

-D. Property, Plant and Equipment
+D. Property, Plants and Equipment

-Our headquarters is located in Beijing, China, where we lease and occupy our office space with an aggregate floor area of approximately 3,600 square meters.
-Our Niu Innovation Lab is located in Shanghai, China, where we lease and occupy our office space with an aggregate floor area of approximately 1,100 square meters.
+Our headquarters is located in Beijing, China, where we lease and occupy our office space with an aggregate floor area of approximately 1,400 square meters.
+Our Niu Innovation Lab is located in Shanghai, China, where we lease and occupy our office space with an aggregate floor area of approximately 1,700 square meters.
 Our manufacturing facility and after sales services facilities are in Changzhou, China, where we have both owned and leased facilities with a combined building area of approximately 111,500 square meters.
 In May 2020, we made prepayment of RMB39.4 million in addition to prepayment of RMB2 million in 2019 to acquire land use rights of a piece of land with total area of 61,148 square meters.
 In January 2021, we obtained the land use rights certificate.
-We are in the process of building a new manufacturing facility on this piece of land to expand the production capacity in order to meet the expected increasing demand of our e-scooters.
-The new facility is expected to be put into trial operation during the second quarter of 2021 and the full construction is expected to complete by the end of 2021.
-Upon completion, this new facility is expected to have a production capacity of approximately 1 million units per annum.
-We expect to spend RMB70 million for the construction of the new facility.
-The expenditure will be financed through our existing cash reserve.
+We built a new manufacturing facility on this piece of land to expand the production capacity in order to meet the expected increasing demand of our e-scooters.
+Construction of the new facility was completed in August 2021 and we have commenced production from September 2021.